Belize Fishing Vacation

 About the Author

 I first visited Costa Rica during a semester abroad in 2003 and instantly fell in love with the language, culture, and natural beauty.
-I caught my first roosterfish on that trip and knew that I wanted to live here, so I graduated and returned full time in 2005.
+I caught my first roosterfish on that trip, and ever since then I knew that I wanted to live here.
+After graduating in 2004, I worked for a year in the corporate world, but I was unhappy and unstimulated, so I returned to live in Costa Rica full time in 2005.
 Today I can proudly say that I’ve been in Costa Rica for half of my life, I met my wife here, and my two boys were born here so they are “Ticos”.

 I’ve been working in the sport fishing industry in Central America for twenty years, I’ve had articles published in fishing magazines, hosted fishing TV shows, fished in several tournaments, and I’m a four-time IGFA trophy club member.
 I am however most proud to say that 40% of our anglers are repeat and referral guests.
 I’ve personally visited every destination, hotel, and fishing lodge that we partner with so that your next vacation with us is one of the best you’ve ever had.